This post was updated on July 10, 2015.

 10. Draft Permit Language

-The AQMD imposes conditions on every permit.
+The SCAQMD imposes conditions on every permit.
 As the permit holder, you must comply with the permit conditions.
 Here are a few points to keep in mind when drafting permit conditions:

 - Consider the points made in the rule evaluation that you did in bullet #8.
 Did you state specific actions would be done in order to demonstrate compliance with a rule?
 If so, draft a permit condition to ensure compliance, including set points, operating ranges, monitoring frequencies, etc.